collective/collective.carousel/README.txt

 I need do something once the carousel is fully loaded.
 ------------------------------------------------------
 The simplest use-case |---| you have some content carousels placed in a row side by side.
-Most probably your carousels have different heighta that doesn't look nice when they are placed side by side.
+Most probably your carousels have different heights and that doesn't look nice when they are placed side by side.
 So you want to equalize the heights of these carousels with Javascript so that your carousels have the same height.
-Since collective.carousel already binds ``load()`` event to each carousel (resizing the carousel to fit all of it's content) you can not bind one more ``load()`` event to a carousel because due to the way ``load()`` event is fired for elements it might be either fired too early when not all content of a carousel is loaded.
+Since collective.carousel already binds ``load()`` event to each carousel (resizing the carousel to fit all of it's content) you can not bind one more ``load()`` event to a carousel because due to the nature of ``load()`` event it might be fired too early when not all content of a carousel is loaded.

 For the cases like this collective.carousel provides custom Javascript event ``resized.carousel`` that you can attach your special handlers to.
 Moreover